opentox/loael-paper/loael.md

 experimental variability.
 Correlation analysis shows a significant (p-value < 2.2e-16) correlation between the experimental data in both databases with r\^2:
 0.52, RMSE: 0.59

+[@fig:comp] shows the experimental LOAEL variability of compounds occurring in both datasets (i.e. the *test* dataset) colored in blue (experimental).
+This is the baseline reference for the comparison with predicted values.

 ![Correlation of median LOAEL values from Nestlé and FSVO databases.
 Data with identical values in both databases was removed from